 They failed to act appropriately.

-Dupnik expressed his views about mentally ill people not being institutionalized to the Tucson Citizen newspaper, September 1999, after four people have been shot by local law enforcement officers in the course of a single week.
+Dupnik expressed his views about mentally ill people not being institutionalized to the Tucson Citizen newspaper September 1999 after four people have been shot by local law enforcement officers in the course of a single week.

-Each day a higher percentage of the population is armed, and a lot of them are emotionally disturbed, violent, psychotic, and they drink too much.
+Each day, a higher percentage of the population is armed, and a lot of them are emotionally disturbed, violent, psychotic, and they drink too much.

 Dupnik told the citizen.

-Why they drink and lose their temper in a firearm is available, or when they pose a threat to society.
+Why they drink and lose their temper in a firearm is available or when they pose a threat to society.

 I'm not sure it's safe for anyone on the streets today.

-That's Sheriff Dupnik in 1999.
+That's Sheriff Dupnick in 1999.

-According to The Citizen, Sheriff Ducknik said he did not believe the public was becoming more violent generally.
+According to The Citizen, Sheriff Dupnik said he did not believe the public was becoming more violent generally, then he blamed an element in our society for no longer institutionalizing mentally ill people.

-And that part he's got right.
+And that party's got right.

 And that goes back to what I said in the first hour of the program, which has to do with the Libs' idealistic view of the world.